EnergieID/energy-cost/README.md

 - `taxes`: the government `Taxes` applicable to each cost component of your bill
 - `timezone`: the timezone in which all calculations will be done

 You can also specify a `region`, `connection_type`, `customer_type` and `distributor_key` in your contract, which will automatically fetch the applicable distributor tariffs, fees, taxes and timezone for you from our built in data.
-This is optional, but it can save you a lot of time if your region is supported.
+If your region is not yet supported, you can contribute the data for your region, see [CONTRIBUTING.md](CONTRIBUTING.md) for how to do that.

 Contracts can be defined in a yaml file, which makes it easy to manage and update your contract over time.
 See [`notebooks/contract.ipynb`](notebooks/contract.ipynb) for more info on how to define your contract in a yaml file.